SenseNet/docs.sensenet.com/content/tutorials/content/large-database.md

 ```

 #### Replication Template
-There is an OData function to help write the right replication setting.
+There is an OData function to help write the correct replication setting.
 You can call the parameterless "`GetReplicationTemplate`" function on the desired source content.
 The response is a JSON object that contains all available modifiable fields and their data types.
 The string values are annotations and not valid values.
 Before using the template you need to delete the unnecessary lines and modify "target", counts and field definitions.
 A request example:

 ```
 https://example.com/odata.svc/Root/Content/Replication('Task-1')/GetReplicationTemplate
 ```

 The response (partial):

 ```
 {
   "target": "__Id_or_Path_of_the_existing_empty_container_content__",